New Year / New You Checklist: Top 5 Ways to Get ‘Dream Job Ready’

 Get out & talk to people.
 Go to that Holiday party that you may be dreading, industry functions, lunch or dinner gatherings… You’d be surprised at what you’ll learn when folks are a little looser with information.
 Also, you never know who may know that key person you need to meet.
 Network and chat it up.
 Have fun while you’re at it.

-Now is the time to get ready for the new opportunities that will be available in 2019.
+Now is the time to get ready for the new opportunities that will be available in the New Year.
 Budgets are pretty much set for the new year.
 New projects will become available.
 New roles will be created.
 People will be promoted, positions will need to be backfilled.

 Seize the moment if you’re serious about seeking out new opportunities that will propel you closer to your dreams or that will get you right there!